-Figure 4.100 - QoS > 802.1p User Priority
+Figure 4.122 - QoS > 802.1p User Priority

 Once the user had assigned a priority to the port groups on the Switch, you can then assign this Class to each of the four levels of 802.1p priorities.
-Click Apply to set your changes.
+Click Apply to make the configurations take effect.